 As soon they arrived at the detention place, pictures and fingerprints were taken.
 The respondents mentioned that they had to sign some papers (around 10 documents), which they could not understand due to the absence of a translator.
 Moreover, the authorities answered with a refusal when the respondents expressed their intention to seek asylum.

-On the evening of the 13th of March, the respondents were ordered to enter in a Slovenian police car.
+On the evening of 13th March, the respondents were ordered to enter in what they recall to be a Slovenian police car.
 Then, they traveled for about 2 hours, until they were close to the Slovenian Croatian border.
-Reportedly, the group arrived at the Croatian Border Crossing ‘Bregana’ at 8:30/9:00 pm on 13th march (location: 45.842218, 15.699239).
+Reportedly, the group arrived at the Croatian Border Crossing ‘Bregana’ at 8:30/9:00 pm 13th March (location: 45.842218, 15.699239).
 There, the Slovenian authorities handed them over to an unknown number of Croatian authorities.
 According to the respondent, they spent about four hours in a closed space described by one of the respondents as a “jail” at the Bregana Border Crossing.

 During the detention, the respondents described that they had to wait sitting.
 At this station, some pictures were taken again and the group members were searched.
 The respondents pointed out that the Croatian authorities also refused to give them water or food, even after they asked.